-‘Dancing With The Stars’ Season 25 Cast: Two More Celebrities Make The Cut To Growing List
+‘Dancing With The Stars’ Season 25 Cast: Two More Celebrities Make The Cut On Growing List

 The Lacheys are the second married celebrity couple to compete on Dancing with the Stars.
 In 2015, Carlos and Alexa PenaVega competed on the show.
 Alexa made it sixth place and her husband made it to semi-finals in Season 21.

 E!
 News writes in its report that the perfect pairing for Nick and Vanessa would be married pros Maksim Chmerkovskiy and Peta Murgatroyd.
 It would definitely be an entertaining match-up if DWTS producers went for that.
 Part of the reason Peta wanted to go back on the show was to get back in the game after having a baby.
 Both she and Vanessa Lachey gave birth earlier this year.
-Although the women are already fabulously fit, being on DWTS ensures it stays that way!
+Although the women are already fabulously fit, being on DWTS ensures they stay that way.

-It’s already been revealed that Drew Scott from Property Brothers and professional wrestler, Nikki Bella will be on the DWTS cast this fall.
+It’s already been revealed that Drew Scott, from Property Brothers, and professional wrestler Nikki Bella will be on the DWTS cast this fall.

 Nick and Vanessa Lachey are Headed to Dancing with the Stars! https://t.co/Lrqp4VfxvK